uclaacm/hack.uclaacm.com/posts/spring2021/js-chats-7-typescript/index.md

 const getUserGreeting = firstName =>  `Hi there, ${firstName}!`
 ```

-Imagine we want to refactor this to accept a user object in order to extend some functionality.
+Say we want to refactor this to accept a user object in order to extend some functionality.

 ```jsx
 const getUserGreeting = user =>  {